 SPH IH 703: Global Public Health: History, Approaches and Practices

 Graduate Prerequisites: Students who take PH511 as undergraduates may not take IH703 for MPH degree credit.

 If I have seen further it is only by standing on the shoulders of Giants.
 Sir Isaac Newton, 15 February 1676.
 As public health professionals, we stand on the shoulders of giants.
 This course has two major goals: to welcome students into membership in the professional social movement called public health and to expose them to the rich historical tradition of the profession.
 Using selected public health case studies, we will highlight a selection of extraordinary individuals and events with the goal of illuminating current global health architecture and building understanding of the politics of priority-setting and decision-making.
 The course will address issues of human rights, individual rights, population rights and ethics.

-SPH IH 704: International Public Health and Medical Care: A Systems Approach
+SPH IH 704: Global Public Health and Medical Care: A Systems Approach

 SPH IH 707: Kenya Field Practicum in Public Health and Environment

 Graduate Prerequisites: The MPH epidemiology and biostatistics core courses or approved waivers.